Collaborative Research Center 1456

 The challenge of indirect measurements in the natural sciences

-Podcast serie (only in German)
+Podcast series (only in German)

 1. Funding period (2021 - 2024)